inveniosoftware/docs-invenio-rdm/docs/operate/ops/jobs/configure.md

 ```

 ### Scheduler
-Invenio Job System uses a custom celery task scheduler which requires you to run a separate - celery beat.
-You can run the custom beat in a separate container/shell by running:
+The Invenio job system uses a custom celery task scheduler which requires a separate celery beat.
+You can run the custom beat in a separate container/shell like so:

 ```bash
 celery -A invenio_app.celery beat --scheduler invenio_jobs.services.scheduler:RunScheduler